hashicorp-dev-advocates/hashiconf-escape-room/README.md

      - Password: `cd nomad-applications && terraform output open_webui_admin_password`
   1. Click "Create Admin Account".

-- Export the JWT for the Open WebUI API.
+- Export the API key for the Open WebUI API.
   1. Go to the user profile -> Settings.
   1. Go to Account.
   1. Show API keys.
-  1. Copy JWT Token and paste it into the `open_webui_token` variable in HCP Terraform `open-webui-config` workspace
+  1. Generate an API key and paste it into the `open_webui_token` variable in HCP Terraform `open-webui-config` workspace

-- Make Granite model available to all users.
+> Note: This does not use JWT tokens because they expire each time Open WebUI restarts.

+- Fix Document settings.
-  1. Go to Admin Panel -> Settings -> Models.
+  1. Go to Admin Panel -> Settings -> Documents.
+  1. Under General, change the following:
+     1. Chunk size: 2048
+     1. Chunk overlap: 1024
+  1. Under Retrieval, change the following:
+     1. Top K: 15

+- Attach knowledge base to HashiConf Escape Room Model
+  1. Log in as admin user.
-  1. Change Visibility of Granite to Public.
+  1. Go to Workspaces -> Models
+  1. Click on the pencil to edit the model.
+  1. Make sure `credit-card-forms` is added to the Knowledge section and save changes.

 - Turn off Arena Models (feature that compares models).
   1. Go to Admin Panel -> Settings -> Evaluations.